-There are many organizations which you as a woman can join, such as Daughters of the Nile (DON), The Shrine Guilds of America or even the Order of The Eastern Star.
+There are many organizations which woman can join, such as Daughters of the Nile (DON), The Shrine Guilds of America and even the Order of The Eastern Star.

-All of these organizations play a supportive role for a Shrine like giving incredible care for children who suffer from diseases or help out in different activities and projects.
+All of these organizations play a supportive role for the Shrine, like providing incredible care for children who suffer from diseases or helping out in different activities and projects.

-The Shrine Guilds of America provides education to the children during their stay at the hospital.
-The women of this organization offer help in many different special projects of children and support them financially too.
+The Shrine Guilds of America provides education to the children during their stay at the hospital, too.
+The women of this organization offer help in many different special projects for children and support them financially too.

-In general, women act as doctors, nurses, physical therapist, teachers, and etc to assist the purpose of a Shrine.
+In general, women act as doctors, nurses, physical therapists, and teachers, etc., to assist the purpose of a Shrine.

 For a Master Mason, becoming a Shriner isn’t difficult.

 However, it isn’t free either.
 There are some upfront initiation fees that can range from $200 to $500.
 It depends on the offering and requirement of the temple too.

 Visit BecomeAShriner.com for more information about how to become a Shriner.

 Besides, if you have some particular questions in mind, you can contact them directly.
 Almost all Shrines give you the opportunity to ask questions about their specific requirement before submitting the application.